How Does Trust Affect Concessionary Behavior in Tax Bargaining?

 56 Pages Posted: 2 Nov 2020 Last revised: 22 Jun 2022

 Date Written: June 2022

 We study the bargaining behavior between auditor and auditee in a tax setting and scrutinize the effect of interpersonal trust and trust in government on both parties’ concessions.
 We find evidence that both kinds of trust affect the concessionary behavior, albeit in different ways.
 While trust in government affects concessionary behavior in line with intuitive predictions, we find that interpersonal trust only affects tax auditors.
 For high interpersonal trust, the alleviating effect of high trust in government on tax auditors’ concessions is less pronounced.
 Our findings help tax authorities to shape programs to enhance compliance in an atmosphere of trust.

-Keywords: Bargaining, behavioral taxation, interpersonal trust, tax audit, trust in government
+Keywords: Behavioral taxation, concessionary behavior, interpersonal trust, tax audit, trust in government

 Suggested Citation: Suggested Citation